-"Yes, my lord;' Sturm answered.
-'We are the only thing

-standing between the dragonarmies' and Palanthas.
+"Yes, my lord," Sturm answered.
+"We are the only thing standing between the dragonarmies and Palanthas.
 We dare not leave this garrison unmanned.
-I'm keeping my command here: '
+I'm keeping my command here."

 "Disobeying a direct order," Derek said, breathing heavily, "You are a witness, Lord Alfred.
 I'll have his headthis time!"
 He stalked out- Lord Alfred, his fate grim, Sturm alone, frollowed, leaving.
 In the end, Sturm had given his men a choice.
-They could stay with him at no risk to themselves--since they were simply obeying tile orders of their commanding officer-or they could accompany Derek.
+They could stay with him at no risk to themselves--since they were simply obeying the orders of their commanding officer-or they could accompany Derek.
 It was, he mentioned, the same choice Vinas 5olamnus had given his men long ago, when the Knights rebelled against the corrupt Emperor of Ergoth.
 The men did not need to be reminded of this legend.
-They saw ;,t as a sign and, as with Solamnus, most of them, chose to stay with the commander they had come to respect and admire, n'ow they stood' watching, their faces grim as their friend's obi trot been trained, natLike the, Y,,,~r,ights.
-There's everypaoby we'll routes them with barely a blow beingstruck', I pray that is trice, my lorc],•, Stu. said steadily.
+They saw it as a sign and, as with Solamnus, most of them chose to stay with the commander they had come to respect and admire.